shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

 - and establish context within related works.

 The report should be limited to 2-4 pages without references.
-If it includes an Appendix, it should be reserved for including additional sample images and technical details.
+If it includes an Appendix, it should be reserved for additional sample images and technical details.

 For the submission, the report should be formatted according to the `ICML style instructions